Government of El Salvador

 The Government of El Salvador is a presidential representative democratic republic.
 The seat of the central government is in San Salvador.

 Executive branch

 President of El Salvador

 El Salvador elects its head of state, the President of El Salvador, directly through a fixed-date general election whose winner is decided by absolute majority.
 If an absolute majority is not achieved by any candidate in the first round of a presidential election, then a run-off election is conducted 30 days later between the two candidates who obtained the most votes in the first round.
-The presidential period is five years, and re-election is permitted for another 5 years.
+The presidential period is five years, but as of a 2021 ruling by the Supreme Court of Justice of El Salvador, re-election is permitted for another 5 consecutive years.
+The decision came from Supreme Court judges appointed by lawmakers from President Bukele's ruling political party, drawing condemnation from the United States and other foreign countries.

 Cabinet

-The executive branch of the government of El Salvador consists of the following departments, each led by a minister:
+The executive branch of the government of El Salvador consists of the following ministries, each led by a minister: